nuncosta92/nuncosta92/README.md

 # 💫 About Me:
 I'm a Software Engineer currently looking for an opportunity in a new country, Canada.
 I have a Communication Networks and Telecommunications degree
-and attended the Master's programme in Software Engineering at ISEP
+and attended the Master's programme in Software Engineering.
-which I didn't finish because I emigrated to Canada.

 Here's a snapshot of my journey: